 As a parent, you are your child’s biggest fan and cheerleader.
-They look up to you, and they look to you for direction.
-It is your duty to motivate your kid in life and help them when they need it.
+Your kids look up to you, and they look to you for direction.
+It is your duty to motivate your kids in life and help them when they need it.
 Whether it is school, sports, or hobbies, motivate them to be the best they can be.
 Here are 10 ways to motivate your child.

 When your child accomplishes their goals, tell them you are proud of them.
 Celebrate these things together.
 In some cases, reward your child for their hard work.

 3. Make things competitive.

 Encourage healthy competition.
 Cheer on your child to beat another runner in a race or to take home the trophy from the Spelling Bee.
 Make competition about positivity and strength in regard to your child and never about negativity and weakness towards the competitor.

 4. Encourage them.

 Let your child know that you believe in them.
 Tell them how great they are going to do.
 Dismiss any self-doubt or fears they may have.